Sedeniono/ADO-History-Diff/README.md

 For example, `description`, `Desc*`, `*SCRIPT*` and `*tion` will all match e.g. the field `Description`.
 To make entering fields easier, the fields of the currently active work item can be selected from a dropdown (Edge and Chrome show a dropdown button directly, Firefox users need to double click or use the arrow keys to show it).

-The configuration dialog also allows to disable all configured filters without deleting them; the intention is to allow the user to temporarily view the full history without loosing the configured filters.
+The configuration dialog also allows to disable all configured filters without deleting them; the intention is to allow the user to temporarily view the full history without losing the configured filters.

 All settings are stored per user on the server using [ADO's data storage facilities](https://learn.microsoft.com/en-us/azure/devops/extend/develop/data-storage).